• bunny •

 In Play: The Western Indo-European languages, other than English and German, use some form of Hebrew Pesach "Passover" for "Easter": French Pâques, Portuguese Páscoa, Spanish Pascua, Italian Pasqua, Swedish Påsk, Russian Paskha.
 This is because the Last Supper was, according to Saints Matthew, Mark, and Luke, a seder, the special dinner held on the first day of the Jewish commemoration of Passover.
 Jews around the world are celebrating Passover this week.

-Word History: This good word should mean "a small bun", and guess what—it does!
-The origin of this word is Celtic bun "stump, bump", which was extended to the tail of a bunny, then to its entire rear end (at which point the variant bum arose) and, finally, to the entire rabbit.
-In the meantime, bun was borrowed by the French, who returned it some time later as bugne "boil, swelling", giving us bun in the culinary sense, not to mention bunion.
+Word History: Today's Good Word should mean "a small bun", and guess what—it does!
+The origin of this word is Celtic bun "stump, bump", which was extended to the tail of a bunny when it was borrowed by the English.
+From there, it went on to name the entire read end of the rabbit, at which point the variant bum arose.
+Finally, it came to refer to the entire rabbit.
+In the meantime, bun was borrowed by the French, who returned it some time later as bugne "boil, swelling", giving us bun in the culinary sense (not to mention bunion).
 The use of buns to refer to human bottoms and pastry rolls, amazingly enough, arose from the same source as bunny buns.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!